 - maintain contact with third party storage providers and assess the suitability of their procedures, including security and business continuity arrangements.
 Providers should also inform archive services of any changes in circumstances

 We recognise that there may be limits on the ability of archive services and their staff to undertake these precautionary measures and suggest that other means of ensuring security are explored.
 For example, establishing whether the organisation’s provider of security services can make periodic checks on an unattended building, and informing the local police force if the archive facility has been locked and is unattended, passing on key-holder contact details.
-Restrictions may change over time and measures can be reviewed.
+Restrictions will change over time and measures should be reviewed when relevant.

 In this context, The National Archives does not support the removal of records from dedicated archive facilities for the purposes of homeworking.
 The principal purpose of an archive service is to preserve and protect the integrity of collections and maintain an unbroken custodial history in the public interest.
 There are numerous risks associated with the removal of records to unsuitable locations.
 In addition to the issue of security, risks include loss or damage due to fire, flood, pests, mis-handling, dissociation and environmental conditions.
 There are also implications for the security of sensitive information, and removal may be contrary to deposit or similar agreements, grant conditions and insurance provision.